Spiritual warfare: Catholic practices

 The most notable of spiritual warfare prayers in the Catholic tradition is known as the Prayer to Saint Michael the Archangel.

 Pope John Paul II stated that "'Spiritual combat'... is a secret and interior art, an invisible struggle in which monks engage every day against the temptations".

 In modern times, the views of individual Roman Catholics of spiritual warfare have tended to divide into traditional and more modern understandings of the subject.
 An example of a more modern view of the demonic is found in the work of the Dominican scholar Richard Woods' The Devil.

 The traditional outlook is represented by Father Gabriele Amorth, who has written three books on his personal experiences as an exorcist for the Vatican: An Exorcist Tells His Story, and An Exorcist: More Stories, and An Exorcist Explains the Demonic: The Antics of Satan and His Army of Fallen Angels.
-Francis MacNutt, who was a priest within the Roman Catholic Charismatic Movement, has also addressed the subject of the demonic in his writings about healing.
+Francis MacNutt, who was a priest within the Roman Catholic Charismatic movement, has also addressed the subject of the demonic in his writings about healing.

 Lutheranism, Anglicanism and Reformed Christianity

 The practice of exorcism was also known among the first generation of teachers and pastors in the Lutheran Reformation.
 Johannes Bugenhagen was the pastor of the Wittenberg town church and officiated at Martin Luther's wedding.
 In a letter addressed to Luther and Melanchthon dated November 1530, Pomeranus recounted his experience of dealing with a young girl who showed signs of demon possession.
 Pomeranus' method involved counseling the girl concerning her previous baptismal vows, he invoked the name of Christ and prayed with her.
 (Letter reproduced in Montgomery, Principalities and Powers).

-The Anglican-Puritan writer William Gurnall wrote a lengthy three-volume work The Christian in Complete Armour that was published between 1662 and 1665.
+The Anglican-Puritan writer William Gurnall wrote a lengthy three-volume work, The Christian in Complete Armour, published between 1662 and 1665.
 In this work Gurnall stressed the place of reading Scripture, prayer and the name of Christ.